What is the connection between humanism and Luciferianism?

 People are different and that’s where human evolution lies.

-even though I have the same infinite, identical potentiality in them.
+even though they have the same infinite, identical potentiality in them.

 Some people have a level only slightly different from that of animals, are subject to instincts, others want and have skills for material accumulations, socialization, power, love, intuition, mental or paranormal knowledge directly or for spirituality.